Motorcycle Trip – October 12th 2007 – Mineral Wells area Texas

 Keep the wheels on the road.

-If you want stick my blogg at this site.
+If you want check my blogg at this site.